openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 ### Top Rider vs. Back Rider

 A "top rider" variant main case has an attachment port on the bottom (when mounted), while a "back rider" has it on the front.
-The "tranditional" OBS case therefore is a back rider variant, as it used to always sit behind the seat post, attached horizontally.
+The "traditional" OBS case therefore is a back rider variant, as it used to always sit behind the seat post, attached horizontally.
 However, many cyclists configure their bikes in a way that there is not enough room for a whole OBS below the seat, so a